-Curious, I asked the shopkeeper about the significance.
-Turns out, that Our Lady of the Broom also known as the Kitchen Madonna, brings grace to the mundane tasks of tending family and home.
+I asked the cashier about the significance of the broom.
+Turns out, Our Lady of the Broom, also known as the Kitchen Madonna, brings grace to the mundane tasks of tending family and home.
 Mary swept the floor of her humble home in Nazareth.
 The broom represents cleanliness in the home, in our thoughts and in our actions.

 Love and joyful blessings,